nosirrah01/BlobBeatEmUp/README.md

 ## Features

-- Placeholder features:
-  - A static white circle on the screen representing the main character.
+- Hero Blob character that can move left and right:
+  - Touch the left side of the screen to move left.
+  - Touch the right side of the screen to move right.
+  - Hero Blob has distinct sprites for idle, moving left, and moving right states.
 - Ground placed below the main character.

 More features will be added as the project progresses.